Countdown to 20 years with Clockshop! Support our programs this giving season.

 Los Angeles, CA 90012

-For Listening By Moonrise, the three artists will be stationed in different locations throughout the park as pop-up musical experiences, and will perform for small groups following physical distancing protocols.
+For Listening By Moonrise, the three performances by Nailah Hunter, Adee Roberson, and No Translation will be stationed in different locations throughout the park as pop-up musical experiences, and will perform for small groups following physical distancing protocols.
 Unlike past Listening by Moonrise events, this event is not ticketed or guided.
 When attendees arrive at the Clockshop check-in table they will be given a map of the park and where the performances are located.
 Music will begin at 5:15 pm and will end at approximately 6:30 pm.
 Attendees are welcome to wander the park and listen to music at their own pace, and will not be separated into designated groups.
-This event is not guided and free with RSVP.

 Nailah Hunter is a Caribbean American experimental composer and multi-instrumentalist based in Los Angeles, CA. Inspired by high fantasy & nature magic, she creates immersive sonic worlds for rest and rumination with harp, layered vocals, and glistening synths.